 - We help students master the job interview—There is no better way to prepare for the job interview than by experiencing an "actual" interview.
 At the Office of Career Services & Cooperative Education, our staff or recruiter volunteers will conduct mock (or practice) interviews with your students, and then provide a constructive critique of their performance and suggest effective interview strategies.

 - We'll bring the information to your class—We specialize in conducting presentations to the classes you teach and the student organizations you advise about a host of career-related topics, such as resume writing, job-search strategies, and interviewing skills.
 In addition, we often arrange presentations by professionals (many of them alumni), who can relate their experiences and how their education has helped them in their careers.
 We also can help out in a pinch: If you need to, or are considering canceling a class, just contact us and we can schedule a presentation instead.

 - We assist in identifying quality cooperative education and internship opportunities—Experiential education is such an important part of your students' overall educational experience.
 Just ask any employer.
 Through our network of employers, we can help your students identify cooperative education and internship opportunities that will best serve them in their academic and professional pursuits.

 - We communicate with students—Through targeted e-mails, newsletters and social media.
 We also meet with individual students on an appointment basis.
 Students can simply call our office to set this up, same day appointments are an option.
 Every day we offer Walk In Hours in our office and in many academic buildings where students can stop by with a quick question.

 - We are focused internationally—We are working on establishing contacts to assist students in obtaining meaningful work experiences overseas—many that may be used for co-op credit.
 For example, we are partnering with CDS to help students find employment in Germany.
-Students have the opportunity meet with our Associate Director for International Outreach one-on-one to discuss their plans and get advice.
-If you have any questions about working abroad or can provide any leads for overseas employment, please contact us.
+Students have the opportunity meet with our experts for one-on-one to discuss their plans and get advice.
+If you have any questions about our International Experience program or can provide any leads for overseas employment, please contact us.